 Claiming NJ Unemployment Benefits

-New Jersey applicants file a claim once every 2 months for benefits.
+New Jersey applicants file a claim once a week to get benefits.
 The claimant has to confirm that he is able and obtainable to work, looking for work and has not turned down any offer of employment during the claim week.